 A bone fracture is typically immobilized in order to correct bone alignment and prevent use of the bone while it heals.

 Your custom treatment plan may include:

-- Cast and/or splint
+- A cast and/or splint

 - Physical therapy

 It depends.
 Your healing process is as individual as you are.
 Much depends on the type and location of the fracture, your age, health, and general physical well-being.
 The average healing process for a broken bone is anywhere from six to eight weeks.
 It may be slightly longer if surgery is required.

-Meet the Expert: Doctor Bio Video Series
+Ask the Expert: Hand Video Series

 With icy conditions on the horizon, Dr. Parisi has suggestions to help prevent wrist fractures caused by falls.